springernature/boomcatch/README.md

 The `initialise` function
 should return a function
 that is passed a data object
+and a referring URL
-as its only parameter
+as parameters,
-and returns the mapped data.
+and returns the mapped data
+as its result.

 If you then specify
 the path to your new mapper